bijomaru78/eccm/README.md

 You can open the app instantly here (hosted via GitHub Pages):
 👉 [Ethernet Cable Connection Manager DEMO](https://bijomaru78.github.io/eccm/ECCM.html)

-Or download the HTML file and run it locally.
+Or download the zip from the releases page and run it locally.

 ## 📥 Download
 Grab the latest release here: